ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
 It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

 ---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** August 09, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---